Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 - Increased Serotonin Production: The body uses tryptophan to produce serotonin, which regulates Mood, reduces anxiety, and creates an overall sense of well-being.
 Higher serotonin levels often mean better emotional stability.

-- Natural Mood Lifter: Flaxseeds provide a natural, plant-based way to help boost serotonin, unlike some over-the-counter or prescription medications with side effects.
+- Natural Mood Lifter: Flaxseeds offer a natural, plant-based way to boost serotonin, unlike some over-the-counter or prescription medications that can have side effects.

-- Supports Mental Health: Regular flaxseed consumption can support a more balanced, positive outlook by helping your body manage the fluctuating hormone levels that influence your emotional state.
+- Supports Mental Health: Regular flaxseed consumption can help your body manage fluctuating hormone levels that influence your emotional state, promoting a more balanced, positive outlook.

 Supports Hormonal Shifts That Affect Anxiety and Depression

-- Phytoestrogens for Balance: Flaxseeds’ phytoestrogens (lignans) are natural hormonal stabilizers.
+- Phytoestrogens for Balance: Flaxseeds’ phytoestrogens (lignans) are natural hormonal stabilisers.
 They can reduce mood swings and lessen anxiety, providing a sense of balance even during hormonal chaos.

 - Reduces Cortisol: Flaxseeds may also play a role in lowering cortisol levels, the “stress hormone,” which can help ease feelings of anxiety or tension.

-- Enhances Stress Response: Like a buffer zone in a high-stress area provides relief, flaxseeds act as a buffer against the intense emotional shifts that can occur with hormonal fluctuations.
+- Enhances Stress Response: Like a buffer zone in a high-stress area, flaxseeds provide relief against the intense emotional shifts that can occur with hormonal fluctuations.

 - Sustained Emotional Wellness: By supporting healthy hormone levels, flaxseeds promote emotional stability and reduce susceptibility to the adverse effects of stress and depression.